exaexa/scattermore/README.md

   0.413   0.044   0.461
 ```

-You should immediately see _quite a bit_ of tiny points:
+You should immediately see _quite a heap_ of tiny points:

 ![Resulting scatterplot](media/result.png "Scatterplot")